akohnert/TwiConv/readme.md

-## USAGE
+## TwiConv Corpus

+This is an instruction on how to reproduce the TwiConv Corpus as described in (TODO), which is an annotated corpus for nominal coreference in Twitter conversations (Twitter threads).
+To conform with Twitter's Developer Policy, we only share our annotations as text files without including the full tweet contents and authors.
+Instead we provide the tweet IDs and also share an additional script and data to map our tokenization and annotations to the original tweets.

-### Required
+### Required Data
-- CoNLL skeleton files in which the words are anonymized (one file for each conversation/thread, provided in ``conll_skeleton``)
+- CoNLL skeleton files in which the words and tweet authors are anonymized (one file for each conversation/thread, provided in ``conll_skeleton``)
 - files with token differences to re-create the tokenization (one file per tweet, provided in ``diff``)
 - text files containing the message of each tweet.
-The tweets can be found and downloaded via their Tweet ID (all IDs are listed in ``tweet_ids.txt``).
+The tweets can be downloaded via their tweet ID through the Twitter API (all IDs are listed in ``tweet_ids.txt``).
+- text files containing the author of each tweet (this is just one word per file, the username).
+The author can also be downloaded via the tweet ID.

 ### Make CoNLL-format files

-After downloading all the tweets via their Tweet IDs, the text of each tweet should be saved in an individual text file, with the Tweet ID as the name and the .txt extension (e.g. ``0123456789.txt``).
+After downloading all the tweets and authors via their Tweet IDs, the text of each tweet should be saved in an individual text file, with the tweet ID as the name and the .txt extension (e.g. ``0123456789.txt``).
+In a different directory, the authors should be stored in the same way, using the same file name (in this case ``0123456789.txt`` as well).

  Example tweet: ``This is just a test.
 Hi Twitter!``

-The texts have to be tokenized on spaces (only spaces, not on punctuation etc.), with one token per line.
+The text then has to be tokenized on spaces (only spaces, not on punctuation etc.), with one token per line.
 A file should look like this:

  ```
  This